12tare21/stake-limit-service/README.md

 - ```CREATE ROLE nsoft WITH SUPERUSER CREATEDB CREATEROLE LOGIN ENCRYPTED PASSWORD 'pass';```
 - ```CREATE DATABASE "stake-limit-service";```

-to run any command with artisan or composer use prefix command:
+NOTE: to run any command with artisan or composer in laravel use prefix command:
 - ```docker-compose exec php```

+NOTE: If you have any permission errors use chmod and chown to add permissions and ownership on project root dir recursively

 The additional commands to use the service
 - Run ```@php artisan test``` to run unit tests